 - Use of the organisations logo on all your advertising literature

 - Peer group support from local area groups

 - Latest industry information via newsletters and the 'Aromatherapy Times' magazine

 - Access to "Members Area" on the IFA website

 - Aromatherapy advice from full time staff

 - Low cost, high cover, insurance policy from a reliable insurance company

 - Fully accredited CPD events and international speakers

-Marie Wayte, as Principle Tutor, has been in practice for over 25 years.
+Marie Hackman, as Principle Tutor, has been in practice for almost 30 years.
 She teaches Aromatherapy at the Nottinghamshire venue, is also a fully qualified teacher and one of only a handful of people qualified as an Aromatologist (medical aromatherapist) in the UK.
-She is currently an active member of the IFA Council.
+She has also served on the IFA Council from 2016-2020.

 - Be over 18 years at the start of training